 Given 10-Apr-10; Sermon #987c; 12 minutes

-John Ritenbaugh, reflecting that the book of Hebrews was written for a group of people living at a time of the end of an age (the end of Jewish life in Judea), suggests that this nation is also languishing in an end-time decline.
+The book of Hebrews was written for a group of people living at a time of the end of an age (the end of Jewish life in Judea) even as this nation is also languishing in an end-time decline.
 People are in a general malaise from culture shock, moving from surprise, anger, and demoralization, leading to lethargy.
-We, as a culture, are being pummeled by continuous assaults to our core values, witnessing murderous abortion advocates, homosexual activists, and the hard core leftist collectivists getting their way, while the silent majority has been bullied into submission to disgusting, evil mandates.
+We, as a culture, are being pummeled by continuous assaults to our core values, witnessing murderous abortion advocates, homosexual activists, and the hard core leftists getting their way, while the silent majority has been bullied into submission to evil mandates.
 The increase in the acceptance of evil is leading to a state of hopelessness and lethargy.
 We must reorient our focus onto God's Word and His message of hope, never giving up our quest for righteousness and integrity in the midst of the cesspool of immorality and progressive secularism.

 Quite a number of years ago, I gave a series of sermons based on the book of Hebrews.
 I was especially impressed by the book because I recognize that the writing was for the benefit of a group of people who were living at a time of the end.
 It was not the end, but it was the end of Jewish life that was centered in Judea.